xzhangfordham/CISTutorials/introductionVi.md

     :w

-In the example shown below, I save the text inserted into “hello.cpp” in the previous step.
+In the example shown below, we save the text inserted into “hello.cpp” in the previous step.
 You can see the word “written” in the bottom left corner, indicating that it has been saved at the location shown.

 <img src="/docs/assets/CISWork53.png" alt="File saved" width="600">